“The world will ask you who you are,

 Considering the importance of social media and establishing a digital presence has for your professional reputation in this industry, mastering proper branding has never been as crucial as it is today.

 So, how DO you successfully art direct your graphics and create a pleasing, memorable brand identity for yourself?

 Please AVOID changing your name.
 I don’t want you to add any additional obstacles to getting paid.
 And JoeDoesVOX.com or JaneTheVoice.com will only add to sealing your destiny with obscurity and anonymity.

-The only time you honestly need to change your name is if your name is already taken by someone in the union (SAG-AFTRA).
-Becoming union SHOULD BE your goal, and in the union there can only be ONE Jane Doe or John Q Public.
-(Besides, the union offers better pay, work conditions, agents, career accomplishments and so on.)
-If you share the same name as a notorious serial killer—that would certainly warrant a name change.
+The only time you need to change your name is if your name is already taken by someone in the union (SAG-AFTRA).
+Joining the union SHOULD BE your goal, and in the union, there can only be ONE Jane Doe or John Q Public.
+Besides, the union offers far greater pay, better work conditions, and agents to offer you elevated opportunities, income, and career accomplishments.

 #2.
 Leave it to the professionals!

 #3.
-Resist the urge to give your graphic artist “specific directions”.
+Resist the urge to give your graphic artist “specific directions.”

-It may seem counter-intuitive, but it’s not your job to come up with what to create as brand identity, even if you have a specific idea in mind.
+It may seem counter-intuitive, but it’s not your job to come up with what to create as a brand identity, even if you have a very specific idea in mind.
 (Perhaps especially if you have a very specific idea in mind.)
 That would be equivalent to micromanaging the creative you’ve hired to design your logo.

 #4.
-The goal is your logo should look like how you sound.
+The goal is: Your logo should look like how you sound.